ChorusOne/chorus-one-sdk/book/build-your-staking-dapp/ton/ton-pool/methods.md

 ### How to Use

-To build a staking transaction, you need to provide the validator address pair, the staking amount (in TON), and optionally, a Unix timestamp indicating when the transaction expires.
+To build a staking transaction, you need to provide the validator address pair, and the staking amount (in TON).
+Optionally, you can also specify a referrer address for tracking purposes, and a Unix timestamp indicating when the transaction expires.

 ### Example